 In all honesty, this isn’t the vehicle to take on a long road trip.
 It typically gets 16 mpg in the city and a passable 22 mpg on the highway.
-In perfect conditions, it can manage 25 mpg, but that pales in comparison to many of the other cars on the road today.
+In perfect conditions, it can manage 25 mpg, but that pales in comparison to many of the other cars on the road today – especially for the size.

 Performance-wise, the two trims provide the same power.
 The trims only change the infotainment screen size and the items like the seats.
 Both provide the safety and driver-assistance features that few rally cars offer, including blind-spot monitoring and rear cross-traffic alert.